 To find out more, our Relentless Support team are here to help.
 Check out their article, or get in touch and we’ll walk you through it.

 Design Lead at Startle.
 It's my job to create the outward facing marketing, as well as designing the systems and products our lovely customers use, with a heavy emphasis on user experience.
-When I’m not designing I like listening to music, practising martial arts and eating ice cream.
+When I’m not designing I like listening to records, practising martial arts, going for long rides on my motorbike and eating ice cream.